HomeWho We ServeFederal Healthcare & GovernmentFederal Buyer Support

 What Eligibility Means — in Plain English

-Not the Same as 'No'
+Not the Same as “No”

-PPV Is One Channel
+PPV Is the Standard Channel

-Premium Rx National Helps Buyers Move
+Premium Rx National Helps Buyers Evaluate Options Faster

 Myths & Answers